Stencil

 Import dependencies

-1. Import the React dependencies and the new CouponDrawer component we've created into assets/js/app.js:
+1. Import the React dependencies and the new CouponDrawer component we've created into assets/js/app.js while also creating a theme instance for Material UI:

 assets/js/app.js